drowe67/codec2-dev/stm32/unittest/README_unittest.txt

      * Output - Do the output bits match (as well as expected for each test)?
      * Symbols - Do the Symbols and such match closely (from debug outputs)?

    The check script also translates the target data into octave format in the file "ofdm_demod_log.txt" which goes with the reference file "ofdm_demod_ref_log.txt".
-These files can be loaded into octave for debugging and analisys.
-There is a file in unittest/lib/octave/ofdm_demod_check.m which may be useful.
+These files can be loaded into Octave for debugging and analysis (TODO: How?).
+There is a file in unittest/lib/octave/ofdm_demod_check.m which may be useful (TODO: How?).

 TODO: